 Sec.
-518. Supervisory Oversight of CPS Caseworker Reports - NEW (UNENFORCEABLE)
+518. Supervisory Oversight of CPS Caseworker Reports - NEW

 House requires supervisors to complete an initial read of a CPS caseworker's report and either approve the report or note any needed corrections within 5 business days; requires the caseworker to resubmit a corrected report within 3 business days.
 Senate does not include.
 Conference concurs with House.
-(Signing letter states section is unenforceable).